-It is painted on Philadelphia’s New Century Trust Building.
-The New Century Trust is a foundation that works to end the political and economic inequalities facing women and girls in Greater Philadelphia.
 If you look closely, you can spot Eleanor Roosevelt towards the top left of the mural.
 As she once said, “The battle for the individual rights of women is one of long standing and none of us should countenance anything which undermines it.”

+It is painted on Philadelphia’s New Century Trust Building.
+The New Century Trust is a foundation that works to end the political and economic inequalities facing women and girls in Greater Philadelphia.
 The mural reminds us how far women have come and the issues we still need to deal with like income equality

 We had fun trying to guess the famous Franks depicted in the mural.
 They were creative and didn’t just include people with the first name Frank.
 For example, since the bar is in Philadelphia, they had to include Ben Franklin!
 I also like that they recently added Pope Francis, just in time for his visit to Philly.

 Logistics for the Philadelphia Mural Tour

 The Philadelphia mural arts tour ends close to the intersection of 12th Street and Locust.
 Brendan offered to direct anyone back to the starting point.
-We just walked to the 11th street subway stop which was about 5 minutes away.
+We just walked to the 11th street subway stop which was about five minutes away.

-The tours operate rain or shine, so you should check the weather and come prepared.
-The day we had our tour it was hot, but we still had a great time.
+The tours operate rain or shine, so check the weather and come prepared.
+The day we had our Philadelphia Mural tour it was hot, but we still had a great time.

-We really enjoyed our tour of the Mural Mile in Philadelphia.
+We enjoyed our tour of the Mural Mile in Philadelphia.
 Thanks so much to our tour guide Brendan!
-The artwork was so impressive and the stories behind the art were so inspiring.
+He had so much positive energy and knew his stuff.